 So, when I set about creating allergy free recipes and a gluten free shortbread recipe that my niece could indulge in this Christmas, it was quite a frustrating endeavour.
-If you are just making gluten free shortbreads it is just a matter of substituting the flours, and you can create a gorgeous flavour sensation by using almond or hazelnut meal.
+If you are just making gluten free shortbreads it is just a matter of substituting the flours, and you can create a gorgeous flavor sensation by using almond or hazelnut meal.
 It is even easy if you are just look for gluten and dairy free recipes and making vegan shortbread.
 But if you are making allergy free recipes and trying to make the shortbread gluten free, nut free, egg free and dairy free, it is a lot more challenging.

 Thankfully, there are some wonderful vegan spreads on the market that work very well.
-My favourites are the Earth Balance vegan buttery sticks and Nuttelex spread.
+My favorites are the Earth Balance vegan buttery sticks and Nuttelex spread.
 Both work well in this recipe.
 But if you are not refraining from dairy or need to make these soy free, feel free to use conventional butter, which will make these vegan shortbread cookies taste even better.
 I have deliberately chosen to use coconut sugar in this recipe, as it adds a gorgeous caramel-like quality that comes the closest to replicating the richness of butter.
 But if you want to make these more forgiving on the purse strings, feel free to use conventional cane sugar.
 The secret ingredient in this blend is the vanilla extract and lemon zest.
 I have always been a sucker for gluten free lemon shortbread, and if you want these really lemony, feel free to add more zest, but two teaspoons was juuuuust right for me.

 Now, I am not bold enough to claim that this allergy free vegan shortbread is the best on offer, compared to those recipes containing nut meals and butter.
 But, if you're living with multiple food allergies, they will hit the spot this Christmas!